saezlab/scheduling/README.md

 ## Usage

 The workflow in `.github/workflows/calculate_schedule.yaml` is run periodically on each Monday evening.
-It can also be triggered by push.
 It clones the repository, installs the dependencies, and runs the `calculate_schedule.py` script, which uses the BioCypher GitHub adapter in `scheduling/adapters/adapter.py` to get the data and then computes the schedule from the data.

+The pipeline can also be run locally and subsequently updated online by pushing the results to the repository.

 ### Scheduling